 - The employee files their claim with the insurance company.

 - The insurance company approves the claim and pays for things like medical bills or rehabilitation costs.
-If the employee is unable to work, the insurance company will pay two-thirds of the employee’s normal wages.
+If the employee is unable to work, the insurance company might pay two-thirds of the employee’s normal wages.

 - The employee recovers and returns to work.